ms-yogi/frontendQuickbytes/README.md

 1. Create a toggle button which should show / hide the sidebar accordingly.
 2. Sidebar should be fixed.
 It should not scroll with rest of the page.

+## Copy to clipboard

+Copy to clipboard button is very common either on code heavy websites or for copying links.
+You need to create a copy to clipboard feature where on clicking the button the content should get copied to your clipboard along with a small pop-up with text `copied!`.
+That's the challange.

+Features to include in it -

+1. Clicking the button text should get copied.
+2. After copying, a small pop-up should show `copied!` text.
+3. This pop-up should get vanished in 2 seconds with smooth transition.